How Digital Currency and NFT Transactions Are Evolving in 2025

 Description: A general-purpose code for digital or business services that don’t fall under another specific category.

-- Often used for marketplaces, platforms, or SaaS products that enable NFT creation or trading.
+• Marketplaces, platforms, or SaaS products that facilitate NFT creation or trading are frequently used

 MCC 5815 – Digital Goods: Media, Software & Downloads